Video by Stephen de Vere

-Water voles are persisting in key areas, where BBOWT’s Water Vole Recovery Project is able to focus on survey and mink trapping efforts, and in some areas populations are expanding.
+Water voles are persisting in key areas, and populations in some areas are expanding.

 An increase in water vole populations has been recorded along the River Chess and River Misbourne in south Bucks, due to work that has been carried out with landowners and volunteers.
 Habitat management has been undertaken and American mink control is in place on the River Chess.
 Long term monitoring has provided evidence that water voles have made a very good recovery after almost becoming extinct due to mink predation in 2003.
 In 2013 monitoring surveys were undertaken by a local community group, the River Chess Association.

 The River Windrush near Witney was the site of a water vole reintroduction in 2006.
 The water voles are continuing to do well and expand up and downstream.
 In West Oxfordshire a significant water vole population inhabits the River Thames from the county boundary with Gloucestershire to Chimney Meadows Nature Reserve near Bampton.
 The population was first identified in 2011 and subsequent surveys have shown it is expanding with voles spreading eastwards.

 This project has discovered new vole populations and it appears that the county supports some water vole strongholds

-The project has discovered new populations and it appears that the county supports some vole strongholds, for example along the River Gowy near Mickle Trafford/Bridge Trafford and in the surrounding ditches and some brooks, as well as in Crewe/Nantwich area.
+The two-year Cheshire Water Vole Project concluded in January 2014, having conducted 92 surveys and assessed over 100 km of waterways for water vole habitat suitability with the help of over 390 volunteer days.
+New water vole populations were discovered and it appears that the county supports some water vole strongholds, for example along the River Gowy near Mickle Trafford/Bridge Trafford and in the surrounding ditches and some brooks, as well as in Crewe/Nantwich area.

 Encouragingly, the isolated population on Wade Brook in Northwich (identified by the Trust's previous North West Lowlands Water Vole Project, which concuded in 2011), is still there, with water voles also still on Frodsham marshes and along Kingsley Brook in Nantwich.
 Water voles also remain at an historic site near Halton (Manor Park), but in fewer numbers.